whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-17-SLAE-Analyzing-Shellcode.md

 #### Conclusion (Shellcode #2)

 Interesting, execve is being executed.
-In addition with this, EBX is being given the value of /bin/sh whereas EDI is receiving the value of "-c".
-Even more so, we can comprehend from this output that the following argument "/bin/id" is being called from a variable through the instruction "call 0x1", finally pushing the order in reverse and saving the address in ECX.
+In addition with this, EBX is being given the value of /bin/sh through the ```PUSH DWORD``` instructions, whereas EDI is receiving the value of ```-c```.
+Even more so, we can comprehend from this output that the following argument "/bin/id" is being called from a variable through the instruction ```call 0x1```, finally pushing the order in reverse and saving the address in ECX.
 This just shows the real power of Libemu, capable of dissecting a complete shellcode with no issues within a simple output and even filtering those bytes which would mangle the output.

+#### read_file Shellcode (Shellcode #3)

 ### Code